mi4code/SimpleHotkeys/README.md

 simplehotkeys.add_hotkey(keys)
 input("from now no keypresses are handled")
 ```
-Inputs key combination and for 30 seconds react to its events, then remove all the callbacks.
+Inputs key combination and for 30 seconds react to its events, then removes all the callbacks.

 ```
 now press your desired hotkey